frogsforjp/odin-recipes/README.md

 # odin-recipes
 This is my first project with The Odin Project.
-I'll be making a basic recipe website while learning the basics of html and commit messages.
-I plan to polish this up in a future lesson when I learn CSS.
+I'll be making a very basic recipe website while learning some of the fundamentals of HTML, CSS, and commit messages.